YaronKoresh/shual/README.md

 # How it works?

-1. Get a password, a salt & a hash length.
+1. Gets the password, salt, general strength factor & length for the new hash.

 2. Generates some fibonacci sequences, inside a loop, based on the given parameters.

-3. Process the fibonacci sequences with all the parameters & into bytes, which then, being returned as characters.
+3. Processes the fibonacci sequences with all the parameters, into a new hash.

 - - -